blowfeld/race/README.md

 ```
 will run the unit tests in all modules.

-The (...somewhat non-existing) javascript unit tests can (or better could) be run ..somehow.
+The (...somewhat non-existing) javascript unit tests can (or better could) be run from the according test pages in the src/test/resources folders.

 ###Deployment
 The war archive created can be deployed to a servlet container of your choice.
 The servlet container must, however, support asynchronouos servlets.